JRKKRUPICKI/SheepTerrorist/README.md

-# Sheep Terrorist - exploding sheeps after shreading
+# Sheep Terrorist - exploding sheep after shearing
 A plugin for Minecraft server that adds an explosion after sheep shearing.

 ## Configuration file: